SwetabjaGit/conduit-frontend/README.md

-# Socialape
+# Conduit
-Socialape is a simple web app covering most of the concepts of a microblogginng site.
+Conduit is a simple web app covering most of the concepts of a social networking site.

 ## Netlify Server
 https://conduit997.netlify.app